Abidon-J-F/University-of-Greenwich-Projects/Y3/Project Management System/src/README.md

 - Team: holds the team’s name and a list of projects assigned to that team.
 - programHandler: contains a list of all the projects held in the program, as well as the main method, save and load methods.
 Save method includes lambda expressions!
 - Coursework: main panel GUI that presents all the information to the user about a selected project.
 Anything with "\_gui" on the end is a sub-menu used to create instance of the same name.
-- critical_path: critical path algorithm in Kotlin, works with small projects, may not work with larger ones
+- critical_path: critical path algorithm in Kotlin, works with small projects, may not work with larger ones.
-- crit_path_scala: critical path in Scala, unfortunately does not work, uncomment to see code
+- crit_path_scala: critical path in Scala, unfortunately does not work, uncomment to see code (DO NOT INSTALL SCALA as of 27/05/2022, there is a bug which will prevent you from running this program).
-- Projects.csv: The csv file holding project information, used for persistence
+- Projects.csv: The csv file holding project information, used for persistence.

 ## PLEASE NOTE:
 - All dates must be in the format of YYYY-MM-DD, it’s how LocalDate likes it.